rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 ## Finishing up

-We have a pipeline that runs on a schedule, running all of the above together.
-A complete example can be found on Github [here](https://gist.github.com/rick-roche/c083ba72e9acd7635cff3c2757ee04bf).
+We have a pipeline that runs on a schedule, running all the above steps together.
+A complete example can be found on GitHub [here](https://gist.github.com/rick-roche/c083ba72e9acd7635cff3c2757ee04bf).

 ```yaml
 schedules: